lejon/T-SNE-Java/README.md

 This is a simple port of the Python version of T-SNE.

 There are two versions, one the fastest, uses the EJML library for fast matrix operations, this version is called FastTSne.
-The second version is a more direct but slower version with call-by-value semantics, this version is called TSne.
+The second version is a more direct port, but slower with call-by-value semantics, this version is called SimpleTSne.
+Both versions implement the TSne interface.

 There is still room for improvements, cleanup is the first that comes to mind. :)